cryptocatalog/ultimate-crypto-comparison/README.md

 - Public Key Infrastructure
 - Protocols

-## Automatically added CVE Information
+## Automatically added CVE information
 If the library contains a CVE Vendor and a CVE product the catalog automatically adds information about Common Vulnerabilities and Exposures.
-Therefor it uses the API of https://www.circl.lu/services/cve-search/, so you have do find the vendor and product name from their page.
+If no CVE vendor and CVE product ist specified in the markdown-file, you can [search for the respective product- and vendor-name](https://cve.circl.lu/browse) and add it to the markdown-file of the library.
+The catalog uses the API of https://www.circl.lu/services/cve-search/.
-If you want to try whether you have the correct vendor and product name you can use the API in the Browser to test it.
+If you want to try whether you have the correct vendor and product name you can use the API in the browser to test it.
-Just put in your found vendor and product in the following link: http://cve.circl.lu/api/search/YourVendor/YourProduct If you get a JSON file with some Text in it, it works!
+Just put in your found vendor and product in the following link: http://cve.circl.lu/api/search/"YourVendor"/"YourProduct" If you get a response with some text in JSON, it works!

 ## Known Issues
-- This catalog is mainly tested with libraries from GitHub.
-Libraries from other hosters (GitLab, BitBucket...), due different urls, may lead to problems
+- This catalog is only tested with libraries from GitHub.
+Libraries from other hosters (GitLab, BitBucket...) may lead to problems due different urls schemes.
-- Searching for "match all" attributes if one library does not have this attribute specified
 - Markdown-files need to have a `Repository` -section.
 If they don't have one, the build fails.

 ## Acknowledgements
 Thanks to the [Ultimate-Comparison-Framework](https://github.com/ultimate-comparisons/ultimate-comparison-BASE) for providing a great base to work with.
+Thanks to the [gitScrabber](https://github.com/Eyenseo/gitScrabber) for collecting additional information about the libraries.

 ## License